danthegoodman1/cloudComputingCourse/kubernetes/README.md

 ...
 ```

-#### Autoscaling
+#### Resources

-_Here we go..._

-There are 2 levels of autoscaling in k8s: `node autoscaling (NA)` and `horitzonal pod autoscaling (HPA)`

-HPA creates more pods as required (more replicas), while NA creates more nodes when we don't have enough resources for more pods.

-##### RESOURCES???

-Yep.
 Something super duper important that I haven't introduced you to yet in your deployment.
 When it comes to resources, you have `limit` and `requests`.
 If you only specify one, the other will assume the same config as the other. **Never have none.**

 Let's modify our `deployment.yaml` file a bit: